 Many of the documents that need to be translated during clinical trials are confidential, including patient records which are often strictly protected by law.
 Look for a company with robust procedures for protecting sensitive data.
 K International is compliant with ISO 27001 security standards for data protection, we never use PO Boxes and we’ve never lost a document.

 The bottom line is that you can’t afford to trust just anyone to translate your clinical research project.
 You need a company with the resources, experience and track record to keep everything going smoothly.
-K International has 25 years of experience, and is trusted by organizations including the NHS, the British Army and healthcare organizations both large and small.
+K International has over 30 years of experience and is trusted by organizations including the NHS, the British Army and healthcare organizations both large and small.